mcanouil/quarto-iconify/README.md

 [^4]: `inline` is a boolean attribute that can be set to `true` or `false`.
 Default is `true`.
 [^5]: `mode` is a string attribute that can be set to `"svg"`, `"style"`, `"bg"`, and `"mask"`.
 Default is `"svg"`.
 See [Iconify renderings mode](https://iconify.design/docs/iconify-icon/modes.html) for more details.
 [^6]: `style` is a string attribute expected to be a CSS style.
-[^7]: The default values can be defined in the YAML header of the document.
+[^7]: The default values can be defined in the YAML header of the document using the new nested structure under `extensions.iconify`.
+The old top-level `iconify` configuration is deprecated but still supported.
   `icon`, `title`, and `label` have to be defined in the shortcode.

 ### Sizing Icons